gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 Because Unity has never supported JavaScript since its birth.

 It sounds a bit radical.
-Because you can find [the comparison between C# and JavaScript in Unity’s official YouTube channel.](https://www.youtube.com/watch?time_continue=1&v=GPpw_ZE1LVc)
+[Because Unity team compared the difference between C# and Unity JavaScript in their official YouTube channel.](https://www.youtube.com/watch?time_continue=1&v=GPpw_ZE1LVc)

 I'll tell you the secret.
 It is not true JavaScript.